cinematicdata314/artificial-intelligence/README.md

 ---

-## 3. K-Means Clustering From Scratch
+## 3. K-Means Clustering Implementation

 Implemented the **K-Means clustering algorithm from scratch** to group observations into clusters based on feature similarity.